Idlib insurgency: 2020

 On 6 September, unknown assailants targeted a Turkish military base in the town of Ma’atram near Idlib city.
-The attack resulted in two Turkish soldiers wounded, however one of them died by wounds.
+The attack resulted in two Turkish soldiers wounded, but one of them later died.

-On 13 and 14 September, International Coalition combat drones targeted and killed two leaders of “Guardians of Religion Organization”; killed were a Tunisian national in Al-Qusoor neighbourhood of Idlib city and an Uzbek jihadist leader Abu Yehia of Guardians of Religion Organization.
+On 13 and 14 September, International Coalition combat drones targeted and killed two leaders of Guardians of Religion Organization.
+A Tunisian national in Al-Qusoor neighbourhood of Idlib city and the Uzbek jihadist leader Abu Yehia of Guardians of Religion Organization were killed.

-On 20 September Syrian and Russia aircraft targeted Jihadist positions of HTS and “Guardians of Religion Organization” group in Idlib Governorate.
+On 20 Septemberm Syrian and Russia aircraft targeted jihadist positions of HTS and the Guardians of Religion Organization group in Idlib Governorate.
 During the attack, a command center was destroyed.

-On 22 October, US-led coalition drones targeted a meeting in Salqin Province Idlib, the meeting was arranged by a ex-ISIS member with the participation of Guardians of Religion Organization members.
+On 22 October, US-led coalition drones targeted a meeting in Salqin Province Idlib that had been arranged by an ex-ISIS member with the participation of Guardians of Religion Organization members.
 At least 23 persons were killed including;17 jihadists and 6 civilians.

 On 26 October, Russian aircraft bombed a training camp of Sham Legion, a Turkish-backed rebel group, near Kafr Takharim in Idlib Governorate.
 The strike killed 78 fighters and wounded more than 100.
 The head of the Syrian Observatory for Human Rights called the strike the heaviest attack since the beginning of the ceasefire.

 On 1 November, fighters of Hayyaat Tahrir Al-Sham besieged and stormed the headquarters of Ahrar al-Sham in Jabal Al-Zawiyah, Idlib.

 On 7 November, seven Jihadists from Uzbekistan affiliated to Hayyaat Tahrir Al-Sham were killed by a loitering munitions drone strike in Jabal Al-Zawiyah.
 The attack was carried out by pro-government forces.
 Syrian Air Forces backed by Russian Jet fighters targeted rebel forces at 6 locations in Idlib including, command centers and arms depots used by Hayaat Tahrir Al-Sham, leaving 30 rebels killed.

 2021

 On 3 February, a Turkish soldier died of wounds sustained in an attack on 31 January by unnamed gunmen.

-On 29 April, fighting between Syrian Army and rebel forces in Idlib left one Syrian government officer killed.
+On 29 April, fighting between Syrian Army and rebel forces in Idlib killed one Syrian government officer.

 On 11 May, the Turkish Ministry of Defense announced the death of a soldier and the wounding of four others as a result of rocket fire by unknown attackers on Idlib.

 On 20 September, two Jihadist commanders with ties to Al-Qaeda are killed by a US-led coalition drone strike in Idlib region.
 The vehicle was targeted on the road leading from Idlib city to Binnish.

 On 3 October, SOHR reported an explosion in an ammunition warehouse in Wadi al-Naseem neighbourhood in Idlib city, which killed a member of the Turkistan Islamic Party and injured four others while Russian jets continue bombing areas belonging to the “de-escalation zone”.